8 minute read

 pile of paper payslips

 Before introducing Datagraphic’s electronic payslip solution – Epay – the world’s largest services company, Sodexo, used to deliver paper payslips to their UK workforce.
 The large volume of weekly and monthly paid employees meant providing paper payslips was very costly for Sodexo due to high printing costs and rising postage rates.
-The payroll team found it very difficult to produce annual budgets as they didn’t know when Royal Mail would increase their postage rates and by how much.
-After switching to online payslips, Sodexo achieved a rapid return on investment and saved £160,000.
+The payroll team found it very difficult to produce annual budgets as they didn’t know when Royal Mail would increase its postage rates and by how much.
+After switching to online payslips, Sodexo achieved a rapid return on investment, saving £160,000.
 Read the full case study here.

-Sodexo save £160,000 annually after switching to electronic payslips
+Sodexo saved £160,000 annually after switching to electronic payslips

 Typically, the preparation and mailing of a paper payslip can cost over £1 per payslip.
-But we’ve seen payroll teams reduce that cost by over 80% when delivering an electronic payslip.
-Therefore the cost-saving over a year is substantial.
+However, we’ve seen payroll teams reduce that cost by over 80% when delivering electronic payslips.
+Therefore, the cost savings over a year are substantial.
 Good electronic payslip solutions use a simple pricing structure, where you pay for the documents you upload, not the number of employees you have (so no employee licence fees!).

 4. Access from anywhere: remote access for payroll teams